Request an Estate Accounting Consultation

-An accounting is commonly prepared at the end of the administration of the estate and just before distributions are made to the beneficiaries.
+An accounting is commonly prepared at the end of the administration of an estate and just before distributions are made to the beneficiaries.
 Generally, an accounting entails a statement showing:

-As an executor or administrator of an estate, we can help you prepare all necessary accountings — whether informal accountings or judicial accountings.
+As the executor or administrator of an estate, your Cona Elder Law attorneys will prepare all necessary accountings — whether informal accountings or judicial accountings for you.

 A completely administered estate refers to when all assets have been collected and all debts have been paid.
 At this point, the fiduciary is ready to distribute the remaining assets to the beneficiaries.